 Campaigning on the quality of care

 The UK Lung Cancer Coalition (UKLCC) is a group of leading lung cancer experts, senior NHS professionals, charities and healthcare companies.
 It wants an increase in the number of specialist nurses and to ensure that the latest diagnostic tests are available to all.
 The UKLCC points out that the number of patients diagnosed in each region with early stage lung cancer can vary from 63% down to just 33% and whilst survival rates have improved, our performance is lagging behind many other European countries.
 There are various contributing factors to this overall picture, but for around 40% of sufferers it still takes an emergency admission to Hospital to access specialist care for the first time.
-You can see how patient care in your local area compares with the rest of the country by using the interactive lung cancer map on the RCLCF’s website.

 Be clear on cancer